 In this recipe, tender, fluffy pancakes are loaded up with crunchy, salty macadamia nuts and slices of fresh banana.
 Topped with some maple or coconut syrup, you will love these Banana Macadamia Nut Pancakes!
 Kid friendly and easy to make, these pancakes will make your next Saturday morning breakfast or Sunday brunch, feel like you are waking up in Hawaii.

 Banana Macadamia Nut Pancakes are to Hawaii, as Boston Cream Pie is to Boston.
 You’ll find them every where you go, on every restaurant menu, and even sold as mixes in the local grocery stores.
 Some are better than others.
 All are served with Coconut Syrup.
 Most have bananas and chopped macadamia nuts inside of the pancake, and are then garnished with freshly sliced bananas and more Macadamia nuts.
-I think you’re going to love these Banana Macadamia Nut Pancakes.
+So get that pot of Kona Roast going and bust out a favorite frying pan!
+I know you’re going to love these Banana Macadamia Nut Pancakes.

 One batch of this recipe works for my family but we are not the biggest eaters.
 If you are cooking for a crowd, or you have people who like to eat lots of pancakes, definitely double it up.
 I like to save any remaining batter in the refrigerator and make fresh pancakes as needed.
 The batter stays fresh for 2-3 days.
 After that, the baking powder stops working well and your pancakes will be thin and flat.
 Another option is to cook the pancakes and store them in the refrigerator, warming them up as needed.